luxonis/depthai-docs-website/FAQ.md

 So for example, for a BW1092 (stereo baseline of 4.0cm), a disparity measurement of 60 is a depth of 58.8cm (`depth = 40 * 883.14 / 60 = 588 mm (0.588m)`).

 ## How Do I Display Multiple Streams?
 To specify which streams you would like displayed, use the `-s` option.
-For example for metadata (e.g. bounding box results from an object detector), the color stream (`previewout`), and for depth results (`depth_raw`), use the following command:
+For example for metadata (e.g. bounding box results from an object detector), the color stream (`previewout`), and for depth results (`depth`), use the following command:

 ```
-python3 depthai_demo.py -s metaout previewout depth_raw
+python3 depthai_demo.py -s metaout previewout depth
 ```
 The available streams are:
  - `metaout` # Meta data results from the neural network
  - `previewout` # Small preview stream from the color camera
  - `left` # Left grayscale camera (marked `L` or `LEFT` on the board)
  - `right` # Right grayscale camera (marked `R` or `RIGHT` on the board)
- - `depth_raw` # Depth in `uint16` (see [here](https://docs.luxonis.com/faq/#what-are-the-minimum-and-maximum-depth-visible-by-depthai) for the format.
+ - `depth` # Depth in `uint16` (see [here](https://docs.luxonis.com/faq/#what-are-the-minimum-and-maximum-depth-visible-by-depthai) for the format.
  - `disparity` # Raw disparity
  - `disparity_color` # Disparity colorized on the host (to give a `JET` colorized visualization of depth)
  - `meta_d2h` # Device die temperature (max temp should be < 105C)